Leafwing-Studios/fop-rules/docs/character-options/powers/paragon-auras.md

 FLUFF.
 When you learn this aura, select a damage type.

 When you use this aura, create the _aura of resolve_ tile effect in a 2 tile radius around you.
-When this tile effect is triggered by an enemy, make a Focus attack against them, dealing 1d4 + Presence damage of the chosen type if you hit.
+When this tile effect is triggered by an enemy, make a special attack against Focus against them, dealing 1d4 + Presence damage of the chosen type if you hit.
 Damage dealt by this power is twice as effective against absorption.

 ## Aura of Strength